 Additionally, the hike up to the cave was pretty intense — and very steep — so if you visit, be prepared!
 I thought my chest was going to burst and my legs were close to giving out but that’s probably just because I need to exercise more and I’m clumsy AF.

-If you ever wondering what to do in Vang Vieng and haven’t been to any caves yet, this is definitely one of my personal favorite places to go!
+When planning what to see in Vang Vieng, add this to your list!
+The cave was definitely one of my personal favorite places to go!

 4. Go tubing down the Nam Song river.

 Tubing in Vang Vieng is probably at the top of everyone’s list of things to do!
 Even though visitors can only go for a short time now, tubing down the Nam Song River is still really fun and a great way to cool off in the hot Laos sun!